Biblink02/WebSDR-Transceiver/README.md

 ![lnb](./images/lnb.png)

 This is where things get interesting.
-The LNB is the device that sits at the focal point of the dish—the small box that actually "catches" the focused radio waves.
+The LNB is the device that sits at the focal point of the dish-the small box that actually "catches" the focused radio waves.
 But these signals coming from 36,000 kilometers away are extraordinarily weak and arrive at a frequency of 10.489 GHz, which is far too high for most receivers to handle directly.

 The LNB performs two critical jobs.
-First, it amplifies these whisper-quiet signals while adding as little noise as possible—think of it as turning up the volume on a very faint recording without adding hiss.
+First, it amplifies these whisper-quiet signals while adding as little noise as possible-think of it as turning up the volume on a very faint recording without adding hiss.
 Second, it translates the frequency down from 10.489 GHz to something more manageable: around 739 MHz.
 This translation happens by mixing the incoming signal with an internal oscillator running at 9.75 GHz.
 The mathematical result (10.489 - 9.750 = 0.739 GHz) gives us our intermediate frequency or "IF" that will travel down the coaxial cable.

 For the SATCOM project, we're using a LNB system that includes a Bias-T box.
 This special box serves multiple purposes.
 It sends DC power up the coaxial cable to the LNB (so we only need one cable, not separate power wires).
-It can inject a very precise 25 MHz reference signal that locks the LNB's internal oscillator to either a built-in temperature-compensated crystal or—much better—to an external GPS-disciplined oscillator.
+It can inject a very precise 25 MHz reference signal that locks the LNB's internal oscillator to either a built-in temperature-compensated crystal or-much better-to an external GPS-disciplined oscillator.

 The key innovation here is that everything travels on one coaxial cable: DC power going up to the LNB, the 25 MHz reference signal going up to lock the LNB's frequency, and the 739 MHz intermediate frequency coming back down to your receiver.